 There have been many reports of Automatic transmissions misbehaving.
 The shifting on the auto is far from perfect, always seeming to be searching for the correct gear and hampering acceleration at times.
 Many have managed to have it sorted with a software update at the dealerships while others reported it made very little to no difference at all.
 Others report the throw of the manual to be too long – although the manual appears to be less problematic.

-When purchasing a second hand vehicle there’s always two trains of thought.
+When purchasing a second-hand vehicle there are always two trains of thought.

 - Lower price in decent overall condition, irrespective of mileage.

 - Paying a premium price for a low mileage vehicle.

 However, if you’re on a tight budget, the Tacoma might not be in your price range because they really hold their value well.
 If you are prepared to pay a premium price for a used truck with a good reputation for reliability, Gen 3 Tacoma should be high on your list!